 Online Learning - Visit Website

-George Mason University's online Master of Professional Studies in Applied Industrial and Organizational Psychology equips professionals with cutting-edge research methods and data analytics skills to transform workplace dynamics.
-This 30-credit program prepares students to optimize human capital, enhance employee motivation, and drive organizational innovation.
-With a competitive tuition of $815 per credit hour, the flexible online format enables working professionals to advance their careers in HR, management, and consulting.
-Admission requires a minimum 3.0 GPA, research methods background, and relevant work experience.
+George Mason University's online Master of Professional Studies in Applied Industrial and Organizational Psychology offers working professionals flexible training in workplace optimization.
+This 30-credit program teaches research methods and data analytics to improve human capital, employee motivation, and organizational innovation.
+With competitive tuition and asynchronous courses, it's designed for career advancement in HR and consulting.
+Admission requires a 3.0 GPA, research background, and work experience.
+This master's program requires an entrance exam for admission, typically the GRE.

 • 100% Online Flexible Program